Video Hosting For Mobile Apps: How to Build an App Using Streaming SDKs

 video hosting for mobile apps

-In this post, we will quickly touch upon the value of building a mobile streaming app before we breakdown both live streaming mobile SKD and m3u8 links.
-We will take a specific look at m3u8 in the context of Dacast before we discuss why mobile SDKs are the preferred alternative.
+In this article, we’ll touch on the benefits of building a mobile streaming app.
+We’ll then break down live streaming mobile SDK and M3U8 links.
+After, we’ll cover M3U8 in the context of Dacast before discussing why mobile SDKs are the preferred alternative.

 Table of Contents